Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

   - *Networks*: public;
   - *Firewalls*: default, for ssh
   - *Volume size*: 10.
-- **API User**, created with the following parameters and its RC file has already been loaded:
+- **CLI User**, created with the following parameters and its RC file has already been loaded:
   - *Name*: test-conn;
   - *Password*: P@sword.